cloudogu/redmine_cas/README.md

 The sessions have to be stored in the database to make Single Sign Out work.
 You can achieve this with a tiny plugin: [redmine_activerecord_session_store](https://github.com/pencil/redmine_activerecord_session_store)

-### Auto-create users

-By enabling this setting, successfully authenticated users will be automatically added into Redmine if they do not already exist.
-You *must* define the attribute mapping for at least firstname, lastname and mail attributes for this to work.

 ## Copyright